mgtitimoli/eslint-config-babel/RULES.md

 The settings specified in this config have the same values than the ones in [@mgtitimoli/eslint-config/es6](https://github.com/mgtitimoli/eslint-config/es6).

 :confused: Hm...
 You might be wondering why we are replicating the same rules here...
-Well, since this config setups **Babel** for parsing the code, we need to disable some rules that heavily depend on the structure that the native parser generates, and this is when the [eslint-plugin-babel](https://github.com/babel/eslint-plugin-babel) enters into the scene.
+Well, since this config setups **Babel** to parse the code, we need to disable some rules that heavily depend on the structure (AST) that the native parser generates, and this is when the [eslint-plugin-babel](https://github.com/babel/eslint-plugin-babel) enters into the scene.
 Taken from their page:

 > **babel-eslint** does a great job at adapting **eslint** for use with **Babel**, but it can't change the built in rules to support experimental features. **eslint-plugin-babel** re-implements problematic rules so they do not give false positives or negatives.